 Waterfront Escape

+This Martha’s Vineyard beach house shows how thoughtful design can bring warmth and personality to even the most basic new build.
 As a New England interior designer, ferry trips to Martha’s Vineyard are part of the job.
 In Edgartown—a historic Massachusetts town with timeless charm—I’ve designed homes that reflect the region.
 This beach house, once a white-walled blank canvas by the water, became a bright, welcoming retreat.
 Despite a tight budget, a fast-tracked timeline, and plenty of logistical challenges, the project came together just in time for summer renters and homeowners to enjoy their waterfront escape.

 Balance of Comfort and Utility